neuppl/are-we-sdd-yet/README.md

 - `-m` allows you to pick the compilation mode.
 Right now, the only reasonable options are:
   - `-m right` (the default): right linear SDD
   - `-m best`: the 'best' static option; this is right linear for the sdd library (seems wrong), and the DTree heuristic for rsdd
+  - `-m best-bdd`/`-m bdd-best`: the 'best' static option, limited to BDDs only; this is a more fair comparison for cnf2obdd
   - `-m left`: left linear SDD. this is *extraordinarily* inefficient!

 ## Attribution and Licensing

 This repository is MIT licensed.

-It also bundles the [SDD Package](http://reasoning.cs.ucla.edu/sdd/) to properly benchmark against it; the Apache License for the project is included in the relevant directories.
+It bundles the [SDD Package](http://reasoning.cs.ucla.edu/sdd/) to properly benchmark against it; the Apache License for the project is included in the relevant directories.

+It bundles the [CNF2OBDD tool](http://www.sd.is.uec.ac.jp/toda/code/cnf2obdd.html) to properly benchmark against it; the (inherited) MIT License for the project is included in the relevant directories.